 Cold Fermented Pizza Dough Recipe – Let’s Put it All Together

-This recipe yields 4 portion-sized pizzas of around 30cm or 12 inches.
+his recipe yields 4 portion-sized pizzas of around 30cm or 12 inches.
 You can of course double the recipe if you love pizza!
-And if you have any leftover dough you can always freeze it.
+And if you have any leftover pizza dough, you can always freeze it.
 Check out our article on how you store pizza dough if you want to know more.

 Let’s get started!